emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-The max allowed queue length before killing the log handler.
+The maximum allowed queue length, upon reaching which the log handler will be terminated.

-Log overload protection parameter.
-This is the maximum allowed queue length.
-If the message queue grows larger than this, the handler process is terminated.
+This is a log overload protection parameter.
+If the message queue length exceeds this value, the handler process will be terminated.

 ### log.overload_kill_mem_size